-A lot of people communicate to us in some way that we should look differently—that we should lose weight or gain weight or have straight hair or curly hair.
+A lot of people communicate to us in some way that we should look differently.
+For instance, they may communicate that we should lose weight or gain weight or have straight hair or curly hair.
 You have permission to ignore these people.
-They do not have your best interest at heart and are telling you these things because they have skewed perceptions of beauty or because they are trying to use you to meet some false need they have.
+They do not have your best interest at heart.
+And they tell you such things because they have skewed perceptions of beauty.
+Or often it is because they are trying to use you to meet some false need they have.

 You are not required to meet people’s expectations of you.
-You are only required to be yourself with love and respect.
+Your main requirement, in fact, is to be yourself with love and respect.

 Three: You have permission to love and respect your body right now, no matter what, so that your body can express its unique power.

-When we love our body, we recognize and honor all the good and healthy things about it, and we also work on showing it kindness to heal its hurts and weaknesses.
-When we respect our body, we realize that our body has its own unique power that is to be used for good, and we support our body in expressing this power.
+When we love our body, we recognize and honor all the good and healthy things about it.
+And we also work on showing it kindness to heal its hurts and weaknesses.
+When we respect our body, we realize that our body has its own unique power that is to be used for good.
+In realizing this, we support our body in expressing this power.